 The college has a Career Pathways program wherein students can advance their education and, thus, careers.
 The graduate outcome at WITC includes above-average competency in the accounting cycles and processes, too.

 The varied career options open for holders of an associate in healthcare management degree attracts students to its programs.
 While these are entry-level positions, these are among the highest-paid in the industry.
 These jobs include medical administrative assistants, medical records specialists, and medical secretaries in hospitals, nursing homes, and clinics.

-Candidates sould be holders of a high school diploma or GED equivalent, and meet other requirements.
+Candidates should be holders of a high school diploma or GED equivalent and meet other requirements.
 Their academic schedules are easy enough to juggle their studies with their jobs and personal responsibilities.
 The typical completion time is two years, but it isn’t uncommon for students to finish in three years.